Sign In

 • Personal training requires basic skills and knowledge.
 Training clients without this background can be more harmful than helpful.

-• A personal training certification is a simple way to communicate to others that you are a professional and know what you’re doing.
+• A personal trainer certification is a simple way to communicate to others that you are a professional and know what you’re doing.
 It gives you important credibility.

 • Certification is also a way to self-regulate in the industry.
 The profession loses credibility if people work as personal trainers without proper training and credentials.